craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[gnol.png]]

-People with a heavy Gnoll heritage find themselves in possession of a very canaine biology and a nearly insatiable appetite, both for food and other vices.
-The origins of Gnoll people on Alaturmen are tied directly to the [[First Invasion of Orcus]].
+People with a heavy Gnoll heritage find themselves in possession of a very canine biology and a great Obsession, a painful hunger for action or vice.
+The origins of Gnoll people on Alaturmen are tied directly to the [[First Invasion of Orcus]], and as a result, Gnoll people are most commonly found in [[The Deserts of Tetrimoc]].
+Unfortunately, the Gnoll are still legally declared 'enemies of the state' by the [[Golden Claws]], a notion of the past that still haunts these people, and are otherwise socially discriminated against in most civilizations and are left without favorable opportunities for growth.
+This results in most Gnoll falling into the cycle of violence they are born into.
+This is especially true for the Gnoll of the [[Custom Cultures#Outlander Nomad|Outlander Nomads]], who are encouraged to feed their addictions to the point of hysteria.

 - *Age* You may live up to 75 years.
 - *Weight* You may weigh anywhere from 140 to 240 pounds.